 Rope Halter vs. Nylon Halter

 Rope halters are generally made from one piece of rope.
 Instead of buckling, rope halters are tied together and do not include any hardware.
 Strategically placed knots can offer more control.
 Knowing how to tie a rope halter is a valuable skill to have, especially when on the range.
-It allows you to create a makeshift halter in an emergency.

 On the other hand, nylon halters are constructed from webbed nylon with buckles or brass fittings.
 They are extremely durable and come in a multitude of colors.
 Because they are so durable, they are practically impossible to cut through in an emergency and can injure your horse if the horse gets tangled or spooked.
 Breakaway horse halters are the best horse halter choice to protect your horse, especially for turnout and trailering.